-From San Francisco and New York and now to San Diego, I am grateful for all the opportunities that I have had over the last several years to engage in meaningful community work, volunteering, and organizing.
+From San Francisco and New York to San Diego, I am grateful for all the opportunities I have had over the last several years to engage in meaningful community work, volunteering, and organizing.

 In San Francisco, I conducted research to support nonprofits in the Bay Area with BuildingBlox Consulting, volunteered with Mission Graduates, and participated in service projects with SFSU’s Circle K International.
 In my volunteer roles, I mentored elementary grade students, supported the annual Twin Peaks Pink Triangle installation for SF Pride, hosted fundraising events, oversaw arts and crafts sessions at the Pomeroy Recreation & Rehabilitation Center for people with disabilities, rebuilt trails in Bay Area parks, supported environmental cleanups, participated in food banks distribution, and for a short time, assisted office re-organization efforts at a gay men’s clinic.